The Succulent Plant Page goes to Cultivation goes to

 Wreaths made with succulent plants

-Daniels Specialty Nursery,
+Daniels Speciality Nursery,

 16869 Rio Maria Road, Lakeside near San Diego, Ca 92064.

 Follow the "Living Wreaths" link on their home page for tips on making these unusual decorations.
+Succulent plants work well in a wreath as they need infrequent watering and can be kept alive by occasionally dunking the wreath in water.

-Carpet bedding
+Carpet bedding with succulent plants

 carpet bedding